pola-rs/polars-book/CONTRIBUTING.md

 - Ensure the examples are added to the `Makefile`.
 - Make sure your code lints.

+### Building locally
+To build the documentation locally you will need to install, `make`, `wget` and [`mdbook`](https://github.com/rust-lang/mdBook/releases).

+When these are installed run `make serve` to create the virtual environment, make the datasets and run the server.
+You can then view the docs at http://localhost:8000/

 ### Want to discuss something?

 Some questions will not fit an issue.